edgy-sphere/edgy-sphere/README.md

+I have to understand the world, you see.
+  *R. P. Feynman*

-I like to run into brick walls.
+Which means, I run into brick walls frequently.